Instead of attending a face-to-face appointment, telehealth uses technology to connect everyone to the medical appointment.

 Having a stable internet connection is the most important requirement to ensure you have a quality connection with your healthcare provider.
 You can conduct a speed test.

 NSW Health providers will provide you with a link to connect to them.
 You do not need to purchase any software to participate.
 You may need to purchase a webcam or a speaker if the device you are using does not have this built in.

 It is recommended that you arrange for a test prior to the appointment.
-If you have any issues you should contact the healthcare provider or clinic or the patient technical support number (02) 8644 2867.

 If you have already tested your connection you will only need to connect five minutes prior to your appointment time.